If you're looking for anime similar to Saki, you might like these titles. All recommendations are made by Anime-Planet users like you!

-Did you like watching those stereotype schoolgirls fighting in inter-school tournaments, with the protagonist and trump card of a new upcoming and yet unknown school being a girl who had first needed to be reteached that playing the game is fun?
+Did you like watching those stereotype schoolgirls fighting in inter-school tournaments, with the protagonist and trump card of a new upcoming and yet unknown school being a girl who had first needed to be reteached that playing the game is fun, and all of this together within growing bonds of friendship?
 Well, that you'll find in this other anime too.

 Because both animes are about cute girls being in a tournament enviorment for Girls und Panzer it is tanks and for Saki it is Mahjong, they have great humor and good actions.

 Both anime start with a girl joining a school and being coerced into joining a club that they have an obvious natural talent for, but for whatever reason each girl has insecurities about joining the club, and are initially resistant to taking part.
 The girls then soften up and the road to inter-school competition begins!

 Both shows feature cute girls in them, with Girls und Panzer possibly being more 'moe'.
 That said, i'd say the cast is generally more likable than in Saki, although both have quite a varied group of girls.

 Really, both anime have almost everything in common with each other, Girls und Panzer is the better executed of the two, but fans of one should enjoy the other a lot.